LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 ---

  -Confirm Tab:
-  Please check over all your settigns and click *finish*.
+  Please check over all your settings and click *finish*.

 ---
 ## Installing Ubuntu Server on your Proxmox VM